elipapa/markdown-cv/index.md

 `Aug.
 2018 -`
 __Barista, *Philz Coffee*__, Fremont, CA

-`March 2020` - `-` Communicated effectively with the team and upheld an open work environment
+`Mar.
+2020` - `-` Communicated effectively with the team and upheld an open work environment
 - `-` Built a culture of warmth, positivity, and human connection while interacting with the community